philippkraft/cmf/documentation/tutorial/gettingstarted/CmfTutBoundary.md

     In.flux.add(i % 2)
 ~~~~~~~~~~~~~

 That's it.
-The complete code is available here:
-\[htdocs:examples/CmfTutBoundary.py\]: And the result is:
+And the result is:

 ![](@ref CmfTutBoundaryInOut.png)

 If the input timeseries is replaced by measured net rainfall data and
 the residence times of the storages are calibrated, you might be lucky
 to predict some catchments correctly.
 However, cmf contains many, many
-more connection types than kinematic_wave.
+more connection types than [linear storage connections](@ref cmf::water::LinearStorageConnection).
 Some of the connection types
 are shown in the next chapters.
 A list of all connections is
 [here](htdocs:doxygen/group__connections.html).